genexus-books/Saia/saia-docs/docs/Backoffice.md

 Note that the filters by date range are independent in each Dashboard, both in "Project" and "User".
 The metrics provided in the user Dashboard include:

-  * **Total active users:** This is obtained by running a select count distinct on the requests table; more specifically, on the "RequestUserId" field.
+  * **Total Active Users:** This is obtained by running a select count distinct on the requests table; more specifically, on the "RequestUserId" field.
 This provides an accurate total of active users in the system.
   * **Average Cost by User:** Calculate the average cost incurred by each user.
   * **Average Requests by User:** Provide the average number of questions or interactions of each user with the various assistants.
   * **Top Ten Users by Cost:** Identify and display the top ten users with the highest costs, considering the possibility that "RequestUserId" may be null.